Floods threaten Niger's main rice crop: minister

 The country and surrounding region are still struggling to overcome food shortages caused by poor rains last year.

-“In Niger ... most of the rainy season rice crop, estimated at over 80,000 metric tons (88,185 tonnes), risks being destroyed this year,” Tiena Coulibaly, a Malian government minister told Niger’s state television.
+“In Niger ... most of the rainy season rice crop, estimated at over 80,000 metric tons, risks being destroyed this year,” Tiena Coulibaly, a Malian government minister told Niger’s state television.

 Coulibaly was speaking after chairing a meeting of ministers in Niamey focused on tackling food shortages and increasing production.
 The comments were broadcast on Friday after a meeting on Thursday.

-The European Union, one of Niger’s major donors said in a statement later on Friday that it has disbursed 19,678 billion CFA francs or 30 million euros ($39.44 billion) as part of a budgetary assistance measure, to help the country guarantee food security this year.

-EU’s delegation in Niamey said in a statement that the funding, following a earlier 10 million euros disbursed in June, will go towards buying cereals to be resold at affordable prices, distributed freely or replenish the country’s stocks.

-Niger, a country with high population growth that lies just south of the Sahara, produces about 130,000 tonnes of rice a year, with a dry season crop harvest bringing in about 50,000 tonnes.
+Niger, a country with high population growth that lies just south of the Sahara, produces about 130,000 metric tons of rice a year, with a dry season crop harvest bringing in about 50,000 metric tons.

-Reporting by Abdoulaye Massalatchi; Writing by David Lewis and Bate Felix; Editing by Andrew Heavens and Sofina Mirza-Reid
+Reporting by Abdoulaye Massalatchi; Writing by David Lewis; Editing by Andrew Heavens